fhiso/sources-and-citations/rdfa-bindings.md

 *formatted citation*.

-{.note}  An application doing this would parse the *formatted citation* per this standard, locating the part of the HTML or XML that contains the value and overwriting it with the new value.
+{.note}  An application doing this would parse the *formatted citation* per this standard, locate the part of the HTML or XML that contains the old *citation element value* and overwrite it with the new value.
+For *citation elements* that are *multi-valued* elements, the application needs to know both the old and the new *citation element value* so that it knows which value is being updated; for other elements it is not necessary to know the old value.

 ## Shorthand IRIs